zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 "Why not?"

 "Gulpin' gargoyles, Harry, people are still scared.
-Blimey, this isdifficult.
+Blimey, this is difficult.
 See, there was this wizard who went... bad.
-As bad as youcould go.
+As bad as you could go.
 Worse.
 Worse than worse.
 His name was..."

-Hagrid gulped, but no words came out.
+Hagrid ==gulped==, but no words came out.

 "Could you write it down?"
 Harry suggested.

 "Nah -can't spell it.
 All right -- Voldemort. " Hagrid shuddered.
-"Don'make me say it again.
+"Don' make me say it again.
 Anyway, this -- this wizard, about twenty years ago now, started lookin' fer followers.
 Got 'em, too -- some were afraid, some just wanted a bit o' his power, 'cause he was get tin'himself power, all right.
 Dark days, Harry.
 Didn't know who ter trust,didn't dare get friendly with strange wizards or witches... terrible things happened.
 He was takin' over.
 'Course, some stood up to him -an' he killed 'em.
 Horribly.
 One o' the only safe places left was Hogwarts.
 Reckon Dumbledore's the only one You-Know-Who was afraid of.

 Didn't dare try takin' the school, not jus' then, anyway.